cmatthews20/ferry-reservation-app/README.md

 # ferry-reservation-app

+(remember, npm i to install things from the frontend package.json)

 ## Cole's Setup Steps

 - Create backend folder in project root.
 Use the following command and follow the prompts to create the frontend with Next.js.
 Name the next app `frontend` to create the desired frontend/backend separation.